alvinylt/alvinylt.github.io/README.md

-# alvin-ylt.github.io
+# alvinylt.github.io
-This is the repository for the user site of alvin-ylt.
+This is the repository for the user site of alvinylt.